You’re too busy to go back to school. At least that’s the excuse you give for not pursuing additional training in your field.

 Here is a list of 10 sites that offer online training in alphabetical order:

 - Codecademy.
 This site offers interactive coding courses in several popular topics including HTML and Ruby.
 The courses are arranged in modules.
 Cost: Free.

-- Code School.
+- Pluralsight (formerly Code School).
 Learn coding through these hands-on courses.
 Choose video courses from one of four learning paths.
 As you complete each course, you will receive a badge.
 Cost: Pay a monthly fee for full access to the site.
 Some courses are free.

 - Coursera.
 Coursera provides users with access to college courses from well-known universities.
 There is a large and active community.
 Cost: The courses may be accessed for free, but if you want a verified certificate you must sign up for the Signature Track, which varies in cost.
 (Certificates are not available for some classes.)

 - eClasses.org.
 This site specializes in providing instructor-led courses in web design, programming, IT, and business.
 The site also provides the opportunity to become a Certified Web Specialist.
 Cost: Varies by course.

 - lynda.com.
 This training site has a huge library of courses including over 2,000 video courses.
 You get a certificate of completion for each finished course.
 Cost: Varies.
 A monthly fee gives you access to all courses on the site.